Air Conditioning FAQs & Tips — Expert HVAC Answers for South Metro Atlanta Homeowners

 What is the job of the AC contactor?

-The contactor acts like a switch that controls power to your air conditioner’s compressor and condenser fan motor.
+The contactor acts like a switch, controlling power to your air conditioner’s compressor and condenser fan motor.
 When your thermostat calls for cooling, the contactor engages and sends voltage to the outdoor unit.
 If the contactor fails, your AC won't turn on.
-Replacing a faulty contactor is a common AC repair we perform across Fayetteville and surrounding areas.
+Replacing a faulty contactor is a standard AC repair we perform across Fayetteville and the surrounding areas.

 What is the AC capacitor for?

 The capacitor stores and delivers a quick burst of electricity to start the compressor and fan motors.
 Without a working capacitor, your air conditioner may hum but not start.
-Bad capacitors are one of the most frequent causes of AC failure, especially during Georgia's summer heat.
+Bad capacitors are among the most common causes of AC failure, especially during Georgia's summer heat.
 If your system won’t kick on, it may be time to replace the capacitor.

 What does the compressor do in an air conditioner?

 The compressor is the heart of your AC system.
 It pressurizes the refrigerant and circulates it between the indoor evaporator coil and outdoor condenser coil.
 This process removes heat from your home.
-A damaged compressor can lead to warm air blowing from your vents, strange noises, or total system failure.
+A damaged compressor can cause warm air to blow from your vents, strange noises, or total system failure.
 Compressor replacement is a major repair and sometimes signals it's time for a full system upgrade.

 What is a heat exchanger, and what is it for?